Point Placing Strategies

 Take Home Challenge

 The challenges this week are much more specific, challenging you to recreate a specific effect.
-Recreating existing effects presents different challenges than open ended sketching, and forces you to contend directly with any problems you run into.
-Both this type of work and open ended exploration are good ways to study creative coding and mixing them is particulary effective.
+Recreating existing effects presents different challenges than open-ended sketching, and forces you to contend directly with any problems you run into.
+Both this type of work and open-ended exploration are good ways to study creative coding and mixing them is particularly effective.

 Solving these two challenges will require strategic planning: